DrLex0/FFCP-GCodeSnippets/README.md

 bash -c "perl '/your/linux/path/to/make_fcp_x3g.pl' -w '%fpath%'"
 ```

 In the above lines, replace “`/your/linux/path/to`” with the full UNIX style path inside the Linux environment where you placed the `make_fcp_x3g.pl` script.
-Avoid having spaces, quotes, or other characters in this path (unless you like to be in a world of pain).
+Avoid having spaces, quotes, or other non-terminal-friendly characters in this path (unless you like to be in a world of pain).

-If you have any problems with this script, it may help to append an extra line to keep the console window open for a while so you can see error messages:\
-`timeout /t 10`

 Now remember the full absolute Windows path to this `slic3r_postprocess.bat` file, you will need it in the next step.
 This will be referred to as `PATH` below.
 For instance if your Windows account name is *Foobar* and you placed the file `slic3r_postprocess.bat` in your documents folder on your C drive, then `PATH` is: `"C:\Users\Foobar\Documents\slic3r_postprocess.bat"`.\
 Now you can move to *step 2.*